AMP is dead. Long live CWV!

 Final Score

-After all is said and done the final score puts this site in the high 90s with some variance for the mobile version.
+After all is said and done, the final score puts this site in the high 90s, with some variance on mobile.

-The only recommendations left are related to unused js scripts.
-This requires more time digging into the nuxtjs generated js scripts.
-For now I'm satisfied with the result.
+The only remaining recommendations are related to unused JS scripts.
+That requires more time digging into Nuxt's generated bundles.
+For now, I'm satisfied with the result.